antononcube/RakuForPrediction-book/Articles/Fast-and-simple-DSL-classifier-work.md

 ### Problem formulation

-For a given DSL specification order the available DSL parsers according to how likely each of them is to parse the given specification completely.
+For a given DSL specification order the available DSL parsers according to how likely each of them is to parse the given DSL specification completely.

 ------